EspressoSystems/sequencer-example-l2/README.md

 Once that is finished deploy the example rollup, it can be run natively or with docker.

-To run the demo inside docker run the following instead
+To run the demo inside docker run the following

     docker compose pull
     docker compose up